tldr-pages/tldr/pages/common/scalafmt.md

 # scalafmt

-> Code formatter for Scala: Scalafmt is a formatter written in and for the Scala language.
-It formats the code following the configurations found in the `.scalafmt.conf` file.
+> Code formatter for Scala.
+> Configurations are stored in the `.scalafmt.conf` file.
 > Rules for configuring the formatting: <https://scalameta.org/scalafmt/docs/configuration.html>.
 More information at: <https://scalameta.org/scalafmt>.

 - Reformat all the `.scala` files in the current directory recursively: